vaqMAD/vaqMAD/README.md

 ## 🌱 Side Quests & Achievements

 * **Open Source Contribution:** Will Open Source save the world?
 I don't know...
-But I'm proud to have a small contribution to the Django ecosystem by improving the official documentation ([Ticket #36026](https://code.djangoproject.com/ticket/36026)).
+But I Hope so !
+I'm proud to have a small contribution to the Django ecosystem by improving the official documentation ([Ticket #36026](https://code.djangoproject.com/ticket/36026)).

 ---